Targeted Regulation of Abortion Providers (TRAP)

 Alabama places medically unnecessary restrictions on where abortion services may be provided.

-Abortion providers must have admitting privileges at a hospital in the same "standard metropolitan statistical area" or must enter into a written contract with a physician who has such privileges.
+Abortion providers must have admitting and staff privileges at an acute care hospital in the same "standard metropolitan statistical area" that permits the physician to perform procedures reasonably necessary to treat abortion-related complications.
 No exception is made for rural areas, and nothing in the statute requires a hospital to agree to such an arrangement.
 Ala.
 Admin.
 Code. r.
 420-5-1-.03(6)(b).
+H.R.
+57, 1st Reg.
+Sess.
+(Ala.
+2013) (Enacted 2013).

 Every abortion provider must maintain ultrasound equipment and perform an ultrasound before every procedure, regardless of whether the sonogram is medically appropriate or necessary.
 Ala.
 Code § 26-23A-6 (Enacted 2002).